SharePoint/sp-dev-docs/docs/spfx/web-parts/basics/determine-web-part-width.md

 Sometimes custom SharePoint Framework (SPFx) applications need to know the rendered size of a web part for various reasons.
 This value can change when web parts are viewed on different devices, such as a desktop or mobile browser.

 The rendered size of the web part can also be influenced based on where it's placed on a page.
-If the web part is used as a [single part app pages](../single-part-app-pages.md), it could be one size, but if also used as as web part render in a page layout with just one column or multiple columns, it could be rendered in a completely different size.
+If the web part is used as a [single part app pages](../single-part-app-pages.md), it could be one size, but if also used as a web part render in a page layout with just one column or multiple columns, it could be rendered in a completely different size.

 The functionality of the web part could differ based on the size of the rendered web part.